-For those on a budget we suggest using plug-in headset for voice recording.
-When shooting yourself with smartphone you can use its microphone just as if you’re talking on the phone but you don’t need to put the earphone in the ear, just let it hang on the neck.
+For those on a budget, we suggest using a plug-in headset for voice recording.
+When shooting yourself with a smartphone you can use its microphone just as if you’re talking on the phone but you don’t need to put the earphone in the ear, just let it hang on the neck.

 Steady your shooting.
 A simple tripod with a clamp for your phone would cost less than $15 at Amazon but sometimes you can use techniques that don’t cost a dime.

 Fix your phone with adhesive tape or a bookend when shooting yourself.

 Stand right when you shoot another subject – one foot a bit in front of the other; this helps you stand steadier.

 Never hold the camera with one hand – use both and hold both elbows near the chest; this prevents accidental shaking of the camera.